 The student will conduct advanced research of interest to the student and the instructor.
-A written proposal, which outlines the
+A written proposal, which outlines the nature of the project, must be submitted for approval.
+This course is only available to project option students.
+Prerequisite: Masters standing and Consent of advisor.
+(F;S;SS)

-ECEN 797 - Masters Thesis
+ECEN 797 - Master's Thesis

 Master of Science thesis research will be conducted under the supervision of the thesis committee chairperson leading to the completion of the Master's thesis.
 This course is only available to thesis option students.
 (F;S;SS) Note: May be repeated for credit.
+3.000 to 6.000 Credit hours